 The Complaints and ADR Programs are regulated by Title VII of the Civil Rights Act of 1964, The Age Discrimination and Employment Act of 1967, The Equal Pay Act of 1963, The Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008.
 The 29 Code of Federal Regulation Part 1614 and the EEOC Management Directive (MD) 110 provide guidance and implementing instructions regarding Agency complaint and ADR programs.

-The first step for a DTRA employee or an applicant for DTRA employment who believes that he or she has been discriminated against is to contact the Equity, Diversity and Inclusion Office within 45 calendar days of the alleged discriminatory action or the date when the employee or applicant for employment became aware of the alleged discriminatory action.
+The first step for a DTRA employee or an applicant for DTRA employment who believes they have been discriminated against is to contact the Equity, Diversity and Inclusion Office within 45 calendar days of the alleged discriminatory action or the date when the employee or applicant for employment became aware of the alleged discriminatory action.
 An EEO Counselor will be assigned who will contact the complainant to begin the informal or pre-complaint stage of the process and attempt resolution within 30 calendar days.